 What Is Engineered Hardwood?

 Engineered wood flooring is made from many layers of wood and, in some cases, other fibers.
 The top layer is a wood veneer showing the gorgeous grains every homeowner dreams of.
 Beneath that, firmly pressed plywood builds a strong and durable foundation.
-Get more specifics from our engineered wood flooring buying guide.
+Check out the Engineered Wood Floor Buying Guide for more specifics about this product.

 Engineered hardwood offers all the beauty of solid wood but at a much more affordable price point.
-This click-and-lock flooring, meaning they fit together with a tongue and groove.
+This click-and-lock flooring fits together with a tongue and groove.
 Since they lock together in place, they don't need to be glued or nailed to the subfloor, hence the "floating" name.
 This allows for easier and faster installation and the option to place it directly over concrete or old flooring.
 The floating design allows it to expand and contract with conditions without fear of splitting or warping, making it more durable in moist or humid areas.